-Every time I'm at the grocery store buying coconut oil I'm faced with essentially two options; refined and unrefined.
-Unrefined is always more expensive so it got me wondering, is it really better for you, or why the additional cost, and what's the difference?
+Every time I'm at the grocery store buying coconut oil, I'm faced with essentially two options: refined and unrefined.
+Unrefined is always more expensive so it got me wondering, is it really better for you?
+Why the additional cost and what's the difference?
 Read on to find out!

-Lets’ start at the beginning.
 All coconut oil is derived from the meat of the coconut.
-The difference between refined and unrefined is the way in which the oil is extracted.
+The difference between refined and unrefined is the state of the coconut meat when the oil is extracted.
 Unrefined coconut oil comes from fresh meat, and refined coconut oil comes from dried meat (aka copra).

 - Coconut oil melts at 76 degrees F, so if it's summer, or you live in a warmer climate, you may notice your coconut oil is a little melty (where it was probably solid when you bought it).
 This is totally fine and doesn't mean you can't us it anymore.

 - When using melted coconut oil in recipes, try to ensure all other liquid ingredients (eggs, milk, etc.) are at room temperature.
 If not, the oil will start to solidify again when it comes in contact with cold ingredients.
 It typically won't ruin the recipe, but does make it easier to mix if all ingredients are room temperature.